Why do dogs lick you?

 How to get your dog to stop licking you

-A couple of friendly licks from your dog when you come home can be pretty endearing.
-But if you’d prefer them to keep their tongue to themselves more often, then it’s time for some training.
+A couple of friendly licks can be endearing, but if you'd prefer your dog to lick you less often, it's time for some training.

-The first step is to remove any positive reinforcement you might be giving your dog when they lick you.
-So, rather than give them a head-scratch or a food treat, try to ignore the behaviour or walk away.
-Once they’re no longer trying to lick you, turn back to them and greet them as normal.
+Remove any positive reinforcement your dog gets when they lick you.
+Rather than give them an absent-minded head scratch or treat, try to ignore the behaviour and walk away.
+Once your dog stops licking, turn back and greet them normally.

-Licking is a very natural behaviour in dogs, and in most cases it’s absolutely nothing to worry about.
-But if the licking is starting to feel excessive – for example, if your dog is licking you all the time, and doesn’t respond to the training tips above – it might be time to ask your vet for advice.
+Licking is a natural behaviour and is usually nothing to worry about.
+But sometimes, it can become excessive.
+If your dog is licking you all the time and doesn't respond to the training tips above, it's best to ask your vet or a qualified behaviourist for advice.
+Licking can sometimes be a form of obsessive compulsive disorder (OCD) and can cause bald patches or irritated skin.

 Does your dog love to lick you?
-If you think you’ve figured out their reasons, head over to our Facebook page and let us know!
+If you've figured out their reasons, let us know on Facebook page.

 Back to top